hrweb3buttons/pfbuttons/README.md

     <p>
       You will receive an unbiased, experience based opinion focused on identifying potential red flags, structural weaknesses, unrealistic promises, or hidden risks before you commit funds.
     </p>
+    <p>Reviews are from the perspective of Hunter Rodriguez, and do not necessarily align with the views and opinions of Pool Funding itself.</p>
   </div>

   <div style="margin-top: 1.5rem;">